AlistairSymonds/SympleAstroFocus/docs/usb_protocol.md

 | --- |--- |--- |--- |--- |--- |--- |--- |--- |
 |Name|---|---|---|---|---|---| --> |   SG_RESULT LSB |

-## Out of host
-This is how the host controls the device, a very similar scheme is taken to the In direction, where the Host gives back a stateword, and the device will update any of its writeable DWORD fields with the corresponding values from the host, read only fields are not changed in anyway.

 ## Example
 If the host wanted to move the focusser to position 12000, it would send the following command:
-DWORD 0: State ID, set to 0
-DWORD 3: Set position, set to 12000
+DWORD 3: Set position, write, set to 12000

-Then it should wait until current position = set position = 12000 and the moving bit in the status flags to be low before reporting to the application that the move is complete.
+Then it should wait until the moving bit read out of the status flags is low before declaring the move complete.